What is SARSAT?

 What is a Mission Control Center (MCC)?

 A mission control center (MCC) serves as the hub of information sent by the Cospas-Sarsat system.
-The main function of an MCC is to collect, store, and sort alert data from LUTs and other MCCs, and to distribute alert data to search and rescue authorities and other MCCs.
-All Cospas-Sarsat MCCs are interconnected through nodal MCCs that handle data distribution in a particular region of the world.
+All Cospas-Sarsat MCCs are interconnected through regional MCCs that handle data distribution in a particular area of the world.
 Currently, there are six (6) data distribution regions served by the United States, France, Russia, Australia, Japan and Spain.
 The system utilizes several communication modes to ensure the reliable distribution of alert data and system information.

 Where is the United States MCC located?